I have told you this to make you as completely happy as I am. (CEV) John 15:11

 Some children equate joy with positive experiences and sadness with negative experiences.
 Yet God can use any situation to bring joy.

-During this time of global pandemic, restrictions, and shutdowns, we can quickly lose joy.
-Kids are tired of online Zoom classes and the inability to spend time with friends in person or participate in sports.
-Ask them how they feel about what’s happening in the world around them.
-Show them that it’s okay to have those big feelings, and then, bring them back to the truth of God's Word.
-We can acknowledge that weariness, fear, and disappointment, and then lean into Scripture passages showing God’s hope, complete happiness, and peace:
+The global pandemic, restrictions, and shutdowns took a lot out of us, and many of us lost some of our joy then.
+Kids were tired of online Zoom classes and the inability to spend time with friends in person or participate in sports.
+Ask them how they felt about what happened in the world around them then and what’s happening today.
+Show them that it’s okay to have big feelings, and then, bring them back to the truth of God's Word.
+We can acknowledge the weariness, fear, and disappointment, and then lean into Scripture passages to show God’s hope, complete happiness, and peace:

 We know that God is always at work for the good of everyone who loves him (Romans 8:28a).